-Theses adorable PB Inspired Easter Bunny Napkin Rings add character to any table this spring.
-They are simple crafts made of burlap, cardboard and only cost $0.40 each to make.
-I hope you trying making this easy Easter DIY project and add some bunny whimsy to your Easter table decor.
+Adorable PB Inspired Easter Bunny Napkin Rings add character to any table.
+The simple napkin rings are made of burlap and cardboard so they cost only $0.40 each!
+I hope you try this easy Easter DIY and add some bunny whimsy to your Easter decor.

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

 Easter brunch is one of my favorite occasions to celebrate with family and friends.
-We usually host a meal for friends since we live far from our extended families.
-The menagerie generally involves several families with more than a few children.
-I like to keep these young guests in mind when planning my Easter brunch menu and table decor.
+We love to host a big meal for friends since we live far from our extended families.
+The crowd involves families with little children, so I like to keep our young guests in mind when planning my table decor.

-I loved the idea of adding a pair of the Pottery Barn ears to each place setting, however $32 for a set of four cardboard and burlap napkin rings seemed excessive to me.
-(Especially since we are hosting a large group.)
-I could easily have spent more than $100 in napkin rings alone.
-I knew it was time for some Easter DIY.
+I was all set to add a pair of the Pottery Barn ears to each place setting…. then I saw the price…. $32 for a set of four cardboard and burlap napkin rings!
+It was time for some Easter DIY.

-This is a simple craft!
-You need to be able to sew a simple line around the ears, zig zag the edges to help prevent fraying, and glue the ring together.
-They take a little time to assemble, but if you work in an assembly line way (cut them all out, stitch them all, glue them all) it will begin to go quickly.
+The napkin rings do take a little time to assemble, but if you work in an assembly line way (cut them all out, stitch them all, glue them all) it will go quickly.

 - Free printable PDF pattern